For the Busy Business-Parent

 Disgust- (dis-GUST) The feeling you get when

-you see something or you smell something you think is totally gross, is an example
+you see something or you smell something you think is totally gross (like dog

 Similar-(SIM-a-lur) Almost the same but not exactly.
 Many things, many features, but not all of them, look the same.